 resides: traditional unceded territories of the Kwantlen, Katzie, and Semiahmoo Nations.
 (Surrey, BC)

-df parizeau is an agender scottish/french settler, editor/writer, and chronic pain sufferer, who still ties their shoes "bunny-ears" style.
+df parizeau is an agender scottish/french settler, fibre artist, writer, and chronic pain sufferer, who still ties their shoes "bunny-ears" style.
 Their work has been featured online and in print by publications in Canada, Finland, Britain, and the United States, and has been nominated for both the Pushcart and Best of the Net prizes.
-By day, df can be found selling books, as the assistant manager for Iron Dog Books.
+By day, df can be found selling books, as the inventory manager for Iron Dog Books.

 To make a short story long:

 df parizeau was born to settler parents—a Franco-Ontarian father and Scottish mother—on traditional Algonquin Anishinaabe Nation land (Ottawa, ON).
 Growing up on a steady diet of library visits and trips to museums, they quickly developed a deep-seated love for the written word.
 An avid storyteller from a young age, they spent many a recess trying to convince their friends that they could speak Gaelic.